-- 1. Complaints or problems by a vendor must be directed to the Market management in a timely manner that is not disruptive to the Market. - 2.
-Vendors who have concerns regarding other vendor compliance, Market staff, safety, or policies must complete a concern form.
+- 1. Complaints or problems by a vendor must be directed to the Market Management in a timely manner that is not disruptive to the Market. - 2.
+Vendors who have concerns regarding other vendor compliance, Market staff, safety, or policies must complete a Vendor Concern Form, (page 19).
 Forms will be available at the CFM Information Booth.
 The Market Manager reviews each concern form and the concerned vendor will receive a specific written response within two weeks.
-See example Vendor Concern Form, (see page 20) - 3.
+Vendor Concern Form, (page 19) - 3.
 A vendor must appeal any decision of the Market Manager concerning violation of these rules within 30 days of receiving the violation.
 An appeal must be presented in writing to the Market Manager.
-A decision by the Market Manager after informing the CFM Advisory Committee of an appeal, shall be issued within 30 days of receipt of an appeal, and shall constitute a final and binding decision of receiving a violation.
+A decision by the Market Manager after informing the MAC of an appeal, shall be issued within 30 days of receipt of an appeal, and shall constitute a final and binding decision of receiving a violation.